pic

 (sum(x[1:2]) > 0) && true

-These examples reveal the potential verbosity involved when view isn't sparsely used.
-To address this issue, Julia provides the macros @view and @views.
+The examples reveal the potential verbosity involved when view isn't used sparingly.
+To mitigate this issue, Julia provides the @view and @views macros.

-The @view macro is equivalent to view, allowing you to write @view x[1:2] instead view(x, 1:2).
-However, its advantages are somewhat limited: it saves only a few characters, and additionally necessarily requires parentheses when multiple slices are used (e.g., @view(x[1:2]) .+ @view(x[2:3])).
-In contrast, the @views macro significantly streamlines notation, by automatically converting every slice within an expression into a view.
+The @view macro is equivalent to view, allowing you to write @view x[1:2] instead of view(x, 1:2).
+Its benefits, however, are somewhat limited: it saves only a few characters and still requires parentheses when multiple slices appear in the same expression (e.g., @view(x[1:2]) .+ @view(x[2:3])).
+By contrast, the @views macro significantly streamlines notation, converting every slice within an expression into a view.

 x = [4,5,6]